jmvsevilleja/nextjs-nestjs-mongodb/sample-data/import-instructions.md

 1. Open MongoDB Compass
 2. Connect to your database
 3. Select your database
-4. For each collection (parentcategories, categories, products):
+4. For each collection (categories, products):
    - Click "ADD DATA" → "Import JSON or CSV file"
    - Select the corresponding JSON file
    - Click "Import"